temporalio/edu-interacting-with-workflows-java-code/exercises/async-activity-completion/README.md

 ## Part A: Retrieving the Task Token

-1. Open the `TranslationActivitiesActivitiesImpl.java` file in the `src/main/java/asyncactivitycompletion` subdirectory
+1. Open the `TranslationActivitiesImpl.java` file in the `src/main/java/asyncactivitycompletion` subdirectory
 1. In the `translateTerm()` method, add the line `ActivityExecutionContext context = Activity.getExecutionContext();` to get the current Execution Context of the Activity
 1. Add a call to `getTaskToken()` from the `context` object above and store it in a `byte []` named `taskToken`
 1. Uncomment the line below to convert the `taskToken` byte array to Base64